 - Click on the package you are interested in.

-- Enter your domain name you registered with earlier.
+- Enter your domain name you registered with earlier, or sign up for a new domain name here.

 - Enter your personal and payment information.

-- Next you will be passed to enter a password.
+- Next you will be asked to enter a password.
 Make sure it’s secure as this information is very important.

 If you buy your domain through Go Daddy, then you will need to connect your domain to your hosting account.
 Go Daddy has a full support page for setting nameservers for your domain names.
 Below is a snippet: